 But before that something else:

 How to turn around 180° in space is confusingly described by NAXA about the failed Apollo 13 mission.
-Then the service module, SM, was damaged.
-A fuel tank had exploded and 18 500 kg of fuel there could not be used.
+Then the service module, SM, was damaged on way to the Moon.
+A fuel tank exploded and 18 500 kg of fuel there could not be used.
 Tough luck.
 Apollo 13 CSM could apparently not be used to (1) slow down/brake the spacecraft with lunar module, LM, to get into Moon orbit (Events #5 and 6), (2) to accelerate the spacecraft without lunar module, LM, to get out of Moon orbit (after the Moon visit by the LM - Events #14 and 15) and back to Earth and (3) provide electricity to the command module, CM, all the time.

 The unlucky asstronuts therefore boarded the lunar module as a 'life boat' and stayed there, while the spacecraft managed to turn 180° around and get back into direction Earth with the LM still attached.
 One question was could the LM rocket descent engine with 46.7 kN thrust be used to get the 43 802 kg Apollo 13 back to Earth, e.g burn all the descent engine fuel and see what happens.
 First you evidently drop off the damaged 23 244 kg (or 23 244 kg ) service module (SM).